orybkin/lexa/README.md

 Export the following variables for rendering
 `export MUJOCO_RENDERER=egl; export MUJOCO_GL=egl`

+**WARNING!** Make sure to use the right python and mujoco version.
+The robobin environment code is known to break with other versions.
+Other environments might or might not work.

 ## Training

 First source the environment : `source activate lexa`